-Three different types of data models exist, each of which plays a distinct role in data modeling.
+There are three stages of data modeling, and three types of data model - 1.
+Conceptual, 2.
+Logical and 3.
+Physical - each of which plays a distinct role in the data modeling process.
 They help organization’s efforts in organizing, understanding, and making productive use of enterprise data resources.

 The three types of data model are conceptual data models, logical data models and physical data models.
 Each type of data model conveys the same information, from different perspectives.
 In order to create well-rounded and comprehensive models, the different types of data model help address different stakeholders needs and levels of expertise.